 3.12.1.
-This chapter should deal specifically with the occupational exposure of workers in the nuclear power plant.
-Public exposure for all plant states, including the determination of doses to the public during normal operation, is addressed separately in Chapters 15 and 20.
+This chapter of the safety analysis report should deal specifically with the occupational exposure of workers in the nuclear power plant.
+Public exposure for all plant states, including the determination of doses to the public during normal operation, is addressed separately in chapters 15 and 20 of the safety analysis report.

-3.12.2.
-This chapter should provide information on the policy, strategy, methods and provisions for radiation protection.
-The expected occupational exposures during operational states, and the measures taken to avoid and restrict exposures, should also be described.

-3.12.3.
-The potential exposure of workers in the nuclear power plant under accident conditions, including design extension conditions with core melting, should be addressed and the means and other measures taken to minimize such exposures should be described.

-3.12.4.
-The information provided in this chapter should either describe the ways in which adequate provisions for radiation protection have been incorporated into the design, or else should refer to other sections of the safety analysis report where this information can be obtained.

-3.12.5.
-This chapter should demonstrate how the basic radiation protection measures of time, distance and shielding have been considered.
-It should also demonstrate that appropriate design and operational arrangements have been made to reduce the amount of unnecessary radiation sources.

-3.12.6.
-The information provided in this chapter should demonstrate compliance with IAEA Safety Standards Series No. GSR Part 3, Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards [39], paragraphs 2.6 and 2.7 included, with Requirement 81 of SSR-2/1 (Rev. 1) [3] and Requirement 20 of SSR-2/2 (Rev. 1) [4].
-Further recommendations and guidance are provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [40].
+- 3.12.2.
+This chapter of the safety analysis report should provide information on the policy, strategy, methods and provisions for radiation protection.
+The expected occupational exposures during operational states, and the measures taken to avoid and restrict exposures, should also be described. - 3.12.3.
+The potential exposure of workers in the nuclear power plant under accident conditions, including design extension conditions with core melting, should be addressed, and the means and other measures taken to minimize such exposures should be described. - 3.12.4.
+The information provided in this chapter of the safety analysis report should either describe the ways in which adequate provisions for radiation protection have been incorporated into the design, or refer to other sections of the safety analysis report where this information can be obtained. - 3.12.5.
+This chapter of the safety analysis report should demonstrate how the basic radiation protection measures of time, distance and shielding have been considered.
+It should also demonstrate that appropriate design and operational arrangements have been made to reduce the amount of unnecessary radiation sources. - 3.12.6.
+The information provided in this chapter of the safety analysis report should demonstrate compliance with IAEA Safety Standards Series No. GSR Part 3, Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards [38]; with paras 2.6 and 2.7 and with Requirement 81 of SSR-2/1 (Rev. 1) [3]; and with Requirement 20 of SSR-2/2 (Rev. 1) [4].
+Further recommendations and guidance are provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [39].